UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 generally relevant (Or even necessary) as the fundamental point is to simplify expression of a particular domain problem in domain terminology.
 Performance trade-offs are often not that important for such cases.
-(And can occasionally get in the way - See [Special notes for interactive run-times](#special-notes-for-interactive-runtimes) below for more details)
+(And can occasionally get in the way - See [Special notes for interactive run-times](#special-notes-for-interactive-run-times) below for more details)

 ### Special notes for interactive run-times
 It turns out that re-definition of a lazy JIT'd function is a rather complex problem involving